Natto is a traditional Japanese dish composed of fermented soybeans.

 Additionally, natto has a strong and pungent smell that some people dislike.

-Despite this, the actual flavor is quite mild, perhaps even bland, but also slightly bitter.
+Despite this, the actual flavor is quite bland, but with a slightly bitter touch.

 Perhaps for these reasons, natto usually comes packaged with small sachets of soy sauce and mustard.